p2-inc/phasetwo-docs/docs/self-service/logs.md

 If no files appear, widen the time range first and then confirm that you are looking at the expected cluster and date window.

+## Exporting to your own system

+Everything above is read in the dashboard.
+If you would rather have this data in the observability stack you already run, [Telemetry Export](./telemetry-export.md) streams your cluster's Keycloak logs and events to your own OTLP endpoint.
+It is available on Enterprise, and experimental.

 ## Access notes

 If you see a message saying logs cannot be viewed due to lack of permissions, your account does not currently have access to that cluster's logs.